AlfredChan919/acit2420-assignment3p1/README.md

 `sudo pacman -S nginx`

-2. To modify the `nginx.conf` file, enter:
+2. Modify the `nginx.conf` file, enter:

 `sudo nvim /etc/nginx/nginx.conf`

-3. Change the `user` to webgen at the top of the file.
+Change the `user` to webgen at the top of the file.
 It should look like:

         user webgen webgen;

 The reason we put 2 webgen is because the first webgen states the user, and the second webgen states the usergroup.

+Next, inside the http block, add:

+        http{
+            include /etc/nginx/sites-enabled/*;
+        }

+This will load in the configuration files.
+We will create the directories and its files in the next few steps.

+3. Checking your `nginx.conf` file

+Make sure there are no errors with the file using the command:

+`sudo nginx -t`

 4. Create 2 new directories called "sites-available" and "sites-enabled" inside `/etc/nginx` by entering the commands: